Page 113

 GPT

-A drunken, rambling night in Los Angeles becomes the start of a vast memory project and a moment of suddenly seeing one's own mind as part of America.
+A drunken, rambling night in Los Angeles becomes the start of a 300-page memory project and a moment of suddenly seeing one's own mind as part of America.

 The poem moves through wine, cars, freeway television, beach drinking, a late-night apartment, and a phone call from Texas with the loose, accumulating energy of someone talking while still half inside the night.
-Specific names and places give the account a diaristic immediacy, but the real turn comes when the speaker cannot sleep and begins writing hundreds of pages.
+Specific names and places give the account a diaristic immediacy, but the real turn comes when the speaker cannot sleep and begins a 300-page memory project.
 The final recognition of an "American contemporary brain" turns a messy anecdote into self-diagnosis, as if excess, memory, media, and wandering all belong to the same national consciousness.

 Claude